At a Glance

 While proxy servers work quite well and are, in many cases, less expensive than VPN services, they do not provide the encrypted connection protection a VPN does, leaving your activities open to prying eyes.

-However, be warned that these services usually offer slow performance, and at least one free proxy server provider has been found to be monitoring the information being sent through their servers, as well as routing their users to unwanted ads and even loading malware onto the users’ computers.
+However, be warned that these services usually offer slow performance, and at least one free proxy server provider was found to have been monitoring the information sent through their servers, as well as routing their users to unwanted ads and even loading malware onto their computers.

-Use The Tor Browser
+3. Use the Tor Browser

-Users who are serious about keeping their identity and activities undercover while browsing on the web will want to take a close look at the Tor Browser.
+Users who are serious about keeping their identity and activities undercover while browsing the web will want to take a close look at the Tor Browser.

 As you can see below, the Tor Browser does an excellent job of hiding my actual IP address, making it appear that my U.S.-based connection is coming from a town in Germany.

-The Tor Browser is an especially popular tool among journalists, bloggers and online activists located in countries where all internet traffic is tightly monitored and restricted.
+The Tor Browser is an especially popular tool among journalists, bloggers, and online activists located in countries where all internet traffic is tightly monitored and restricted.

 While the Tor Browser is an efficient way to safely browse the internet, be advised that your browsing activities will be slowed down by quite a bit due to the extra leaps around the web that your browsing traffic is making.